365retailmarkets/source-version/README.md

 ## Known limitations

-The `SourceVersion.WebForms` package only works for web applications that target .NET Framework 4.0 and above and that use integrated pipeline to host in IIS 7+.
+The `SourceVersion.WebForms` package only works for web applications that target .NET Framework 4.5 and above and that use integrated pipeline to host in IIS 7+.
 Currently the only source control implementation is TFS and the output contains specific details for TFS workspace.
 Plans are to support git and perhaps Subversion as well in later versions.
-Because of the way that the path is used to find TF.exe this solution will likely only work in it's current form with Visual Studio 2015.

 ## Security consideration